tdnguyen27/predicting-model-for-recipes/README.md

 # Problem Identification

 I plan to **predict the calories of a recipe** which is a regression problem.
-The response variable I chose is the calories of a recipe because for many people an important factor in creating meals is the amount of calories they are building in their meals; being able to identify the calories of a meal is a distinction that is of interest for some; whether it's to be more nutritionally aware or watch their weight.
+The response variable I chose is the calories of a recipe because for many people an important factor in creating meals is the amount of calories they are building in their meals; being able to identify the calories of a meal is a distinction that is of interest for some; whether it's to be more nutritionally aware or to watch their weight.

 The metric I am using to evaluate my model is the **Root Mean Squared Error** because calories is a continuous numerical value.
 The information I know and is available to use before I train the model are all the columns I named above under **Intoduction**.
 I filtered the original **food** dataframe to remove the outermost 1% of outliers where calories >= 2500.
 I determined only a 1% removal because that will handle the situation of extreme cases and I won't lose too much potentially important data for my predictions.